xTerrene/xTerrene/README.md

 ---

 I am EarthToAccess, a 20 year old guy who enjoys coding and programming.
-Currently, there are no repositories or projects you can find here, as I am primarily using this account for collaborations and grabbing repositories my own self!
+I'm currently creating a potential desktop environment made in Godot Engine, and am beginning to go into web development.
+There isn't much here other than that, though, so hang tight!

 ---